danlopezla-create/afinate-virex/README.md

 ## License

-Virex is free for personal and commercial use under the [MIT License](./LICENSE).
-A link back to this repo is appreciated but not required.
+Virex Theme is free for personal and commercial use under the [MIT License](./LICENSE).
+While not required, a link back to this repository is always appreciated.